-A. Specialized Medical Equipment & Supplies
+A. Specialized Medical Equipment and Supplies

-Specialized Medical Equipment & Supplies include an item or set of items that enable the beneficiary to increase their ability to perform activities of daily living with a greater degree of independence than without them and to perceive, control, or communicate with the environment in which he/she lives.
+Specialized medical equipment and supplies include an item or set of items that enable the beneficiary to increase their ability to perform activities of daily living with a greater degree of independence than without them and to perceive, control, or communicate with the environment in which they live.
 These are items that are not available through other Medicaid coverage or through other insurances.
 These items must be specified in the IPOS.
-All items must be ordered by a physician on a prescription as defined within the Medicaid Provider Manual.
+All items must be ordered by a physician on a prescription as defined within the MDHHS Medicaid Provider Manual.
 An order is valid for one year from the date it was signed.
 Coverage includes:

-- Items necessary for independent living (e.g., Lifeline, sensory integration equipment, electronic devices for emergencies/PERS, etc.) - Communication devices - Special personal care items that accommodate the beneficiary's disability (e.g., reachers, full-spectrum lamp) - Prostheses necessary to ameliorate negative visual impact of serious facial disfigurements and/or skin conditions - Ancillary supplies and equipment necessary for proper functioning of equipment and supply items - Repairs to covered equipment and supplies that are not covered benefits through other insurances
+- Items necessary for independent living (e.g., Lifeline, sensory integration equipment, electronic devices for emergencies/personal emergency response systems [PERS], etc.) - Communication devices - Special personal care items that accommodate the beneficiary's disability (e.g., reachers, full-spectrum lamp) - Prostheses necessary to ameliorate negative visual impact of serious facial disfigurements and/or skin conditions

-Assessments by an appropriate health care professional, specialized training needed in conjunction with the use of the equipment and warranted upkeep will be considered as part of the cost of the services.
+- Ancillary supplies and equipment necessary for proper functioning of equipment and supply items - Repairs to covered supplies and equipment that are not covered benefits through other insurances

-- Furnishings (e.g., furniture, appliances, bedding) and other non-custom items (e.g., wall and floor coverings, decorative items) that are routinely found in a home. - Items that are considered family recreational choices.
+Assessments by an appropriate health care professional, specialized training needed in conjunction with the use of the equipment, and warranted upkeep will be considered as part of the cost of the services.

-• Educational supplies required to be provided by the school as specified in the child's Individualized Education Plan.
+- Furnishings (e.g., furniture, appliances, bedding) and other non-custom items (e.g., wall and floor coverings, decorative items) that are routinely found in a home. - Items that are considered family recreational choices. - Educational supplies required to be provided by the school as specified in the child's Individualized Education Plan.